rajeevmps/quantstack/README.md

-# quantstack
+# Quantstack
-To all aspiring quants
+With love to all aspiring quants